-This article describes how to create an automatically updating number in a shape using the visualization library.
-We'll go from any number - in a table, R Output, or entered directly into the function to the same number shown on screen in a shape, like this:
+This article describes how to use Displayr's various number visualizations.
+We'll go from any number - in a table, Calculation, or entered directly into the visualization controls, to the same number shown on screen in a shape, like this:

 Requirements